 Creating a backup for a CMEK-enabled instance

-When you create a backup of a Cloud SQL instance, the backup is encrypted with the same customer-managed encryption key as the primary instance.
+When you create a backup of a Cloud SQL instance, the backup is encrypted with the same primary key version as the primary instance's customer-managed key.

-See Creating and managing on-demand and automatic backups.
-The only change is that you see a warning on the Create a backup page that says: "Your backup will be encrypted with this instance's customer-managed encryption key.
-If anyone destroys this key, all data encrypted with the key will be permanently lost."
+You will see a message on the Create a backup form that says: "Your backup will be encrypted with the primary version of this instance's customer-managed encryption key.
+If anyone destroys or disables this key version, all backup data encrypted using that key version will be permanently lost.
+You can check the primary version for the key in Cloud KMS."

 Disabling and re-enabling key versions